stefan52a/care-by-circles/README.md

 ## Ideas ##

 Issue may contain binary metadata: should we allow owners of the asset add some additonal binary data to the as the "asset history" (like adding engravings to the owned token)

+## Some literature: ##

+Malcolm Gladwell's The Tipping Point: How Little Things Can  Make a Big Difference

+‘The Dunbar Number as a Limit to Group Sizes’, Christopher Allen

+Duncan J. Watts' Six  Degrees: The Science of a Connected Age

+Small  Worlds: The Dynamics of Networks between Order and  Randomness

+Mark Buchanan's Nexus: Small  Worlds and the Groundbreaking Science of Networks

+Harari: Sapiens

+van Mensvoort: Next Nature